 Since then the neighborhood has become a popular location for office space, which is allowed under the industrial zoning.
 Not so ground-floor retail and pricey new apartments, yet they also have proliferated through a variety of indirect means, according to a zoning guidebook released this year by the SoHo Broadway Initiative, a business-improvement district focused on the area’s main shopping corridor.
 Craines September 2018

-Zoning change discussions are underfoot in Soho and many residents are concerned that these changes will compromise the historical character of the neighborhood by kowtowing to city mandates, developers and large box retailers.
-Work/Live Artist Lofts, residential apartments, and ground floor retail have crept into the landscape that are not always legal under industrial zoning rules on the books spurring growth and confusing ownership rights.
-Currently ad-hoc special approvals were granted, other space-designations were grandfathered or believed to be legal under an older zoning law causing confusion and strife since everyone is not abiding by the same rules.
-However, ascertaining an agreed upon zoning plan from the many stakeholders will be challenging.
+Zoning change discussions are underfoot in Soho and many residents are concerned that these changes will compromise the historical character of the neighborhood by kowtowing to city mandates, developers, and large box retailers.
+Work/Live Artist Lofts, residential apartments, and ground-floor retail have crept into the landscape that is not always legal under industrial zoning rules on the books spurring growth and confusing ownership rights.
+Currently, ad-hoc special approvals were granted, other space-designations were grandfathered or believed to be legal under an older zoning law causing confusion and strife since everyone is not abiding by the same rules.
+However, ascertaining an agreed-upon zoning plan from the many stakeholders will be challenging.

 Lafayette a Belle Epoque-style brasserie & bakery serving classic French fare & cocktails.
-Chef Andrew Carmellini is joined by Chef de Cuisine Brian Nasworthy, Pâtissièr Tyler Atwell and Boulanger James Belisle in the kitchen.
-Click on Link to visit website Lafayette – 380 Layfayette.
+Chef Andrew Carmellini is joined by Chef de Cuisine Brian Nasworthy, Pâtissièr Tyler Atwell, and Boulanger James Belisle in the kitchen.
+Click on Link to visit the website Lafayette – 380 Layfayette.

-La Esquina a hidden gem. an upsale Mexican restaurant hidden in the basement of a taco shop.
+La Esquina a hidden gem. an upscale Mexican restaurant is hidden in the basement of a taco shop.
 Give your name to the doorman or call for a reservation to be ushered through the secret door to the underground hideaway.
 La Esquina– 114 Kenmare Street.